mongodb/mongo-jdbc-driver/README.md

 ```
 ./gradlew clean :sourceJar
 ```
 You can find the generated jar in build/libs/

 #### To generate the fat Jar which includes all the dependencies
-#### To generate the fat Jar which includes all the dependencies
 ```
 ./gradlew clean :shadowJar
 ```
 You can find the generated jar in build/libs/

 #### To generate the test Jar
 ```
 ./gradlew clean :testJar
 ```
 You can find the generated jar in build/libs/

 #### To run the unit tests
 ```